ariesiitr/Online-Class-Note-Maker/README.md

 3. Update all the paths in the caption.py script from line 40 to 44 accordingly.
 4. Run the main.py script.

 Hurrah!!
-You have got yourself some notes compiled from prvided pdf along with captioned images!
+You have got yourself some notes compiled from provided pdf along with captioned images!